rheamall/100-days-of-code-challenge/README.md

 # #100DaysofCode - Challenge
-This is a repository of all the mini-projects I built while doing the 100 days of coding in Python challenge.
+This is a repository of all the mini-projects I built while doing the 100 days of coding in Python challenge (following the 100 Days of Code: The Complete Python Pro Bootcamp course offered by Udemy).

 ### Basic Projects (Updated as of 1st July 2024):
   - Day 1: Band Name Generator